 And here I have succeeded as the two images on the pic prove, and yes, I can paint my toenails now and in no way does that affect the maintenance treatment or mean the infection will get worse.

 So how did I get rid of my fungal nail infection? – the answer is by multi procedures.

-All that may sound a lot of work, but in reality, we are talking seconds for each treatment, and I found all these treatments work very well for me.
+All that may sound a lot of work, but in reality, we are talking seconds for each treatment, and I found all these treatments worked very well for me.

 I do not know why Vicks Vapour rub helps get rid of a fungal nail, but the contents include cedar leaf oil, nutmeg oil, petrolatum, thymol and turpentine oil.
 There seems to be a lot of different oils in Vicks Vapour Rub.
 Is this the reason?
 I don't know.

 Emtrix, on the other hand, is a designated fungal nail treatment cream though, in reality, it appears very much as a liquid.
-Emtrix has excellent reviews on Amazon, and while I am tending to get a bit sceptical about some Amazon reviews, I can vouch for Emtrix personally.
-However, my chiropodist warned me not to expect Emptrix to work on its own, and my results do back up his opinion.
+Emtrix has excellent reviews on Amazon, and while I tend to get a bit sceptical about some Amazon reviews, I can vouch for Emtrix personally.
+However, my chiropodist warned me not to expect Emptrix to work independently, and my results do back up his opinion.